WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this is useful when you **want user to not give up his trusted account roles**.

+- in the cross account scenario **both the resource policy and the role has to allow for an operation**.
+  This is **in contrast to same-account scenario** where **only resource-policy OR the identity has to allow for an operation**.

 ##### Conditions

 - you can create elaborate conditional logic for a given policy